 • Receiving end-of-life care or services

-If you think a CHSLD violated one of your rights or if you are dissatisfied with the quality of services, the law permits you to file a complaint against the health institution involved.
+If you believe that a CHSLD has not respected one of your rights or the physicians’ code of ethics, the law permits you to file a complaint against the health institution involved.

 Who can file a complaint against a CHSLD?